Lisp-Stat/IPS9/README.md

   <h3 align="center">Lisp-Stat Examples</h3>

   <p align="center">
-	Examples from the Introduction to the Practice of Statistics
+	From the book _Introduction to the Practice of Statistics_
 	<br />
     <a href="https://lisp-stat.dev/docs/examples"><strong>Explore the docs »</strong></a>
     <br />